ForeverACharles/Face-DigitClassifier/README.md

 Created by Charles Li and Nicholas Schenk

-This project for identifying faces and digits using:
+This project implements 3 algorithms for identifying faces and digits using:
 - Perceptron
 - Naive Bayes
 - K-Nearest Neighbor